On Television

 In an unrelated side effect, the U.S. Food and Drug Administration had previously issued a Public Health Advisory noting that using atypical antipsychotics to treat behavioral disorders in elderly patients with dementia was associated with increased mortality due in most cases to heart failure or infections.

 The FDA advisory pertained to Zyprexa; Abilify, made by Bristol-Myers Squibb; Risperdal, Janssen; Seroquel, AstraZeneca; Clozaril, Novartis; and Geodon, Pfizer.
-(See the FDA news release.)

 The FDA in September 2003 required that manufacturers add a warning statement on labels noting that hyperglycemia or elevated blood sugar levels have been reported in patients while taking atypical antipsychotic medications.

-Zyprexa, introduced in 1996, is the largest-selling drug among the class of antipsychotics, with more than 17 million people worldwide having used Zyprexa.
+Zyprexa, introduced in 1996, was the largest-selling drug among the class of antipsychotics, with more than 17 million people worldwide having used Zyprexa.
 The drug was first approved for use in the United States for the treatment of schizophrenia, a mental illness in which patients suffer hallucinations, delusions and withdrawal.
 Four years later Zyprexa was approved for short-term treatment of acute manic episodes associated with bipolar disorder.

 In some cases, hyperglycemia has reportedly resolved when the medication was discontinued, but some patients had to continue with anti-diabetic treatment even after they stopped taking the antipsychotic medication.